-The Head of Individual Needs (SENCo) is responsible for managing and co-ordinating the support for children with special educational needs, including those who have Education Health and Care (EHC) plans.
+The Assistant Head Teacher: Director of Inclusion is responsible for managing and co-ordinating the support for children with special educational needs, including those who have Education Health and Care (EHC) plans.

 Special Educational Needs Information

-On this page we explain how we meet our duties towards students with special educational needs and disabilities.
+On this page, we explain how we meet our duties towards students with special educational needs and disabilities.
 This reflects the information we provide to the East Sussex local offer which show the support that is available for children and young people with special educational needs and disabilities in East Sussex.
-We also have a Special Educational Needs Policy

 We will review this information every year and will involve students through the Student Council and parents through Parent Voice Groups.
 If you want to give us your views about the report, please contact the School Office.

 Our Assistant Head Teacher, Director of Inclusion, is the strategic lead of SEND provision at Gildredge House.
 He is the Secondary phase SENCO.
 Our Primary phase SENCO coordinates SEND provision in this area of the school.
 Both members of staff work together closely to ensure the needs of students at Gildredge House are met.

 Mr Dominic ODriscoll

 Assistant Head Teacher, Director of Inclusion and Secondary phase SENCO